 Topic of learning Credits Achievement standard number Mode of assessment - External (November) or Internal (through the school year) Counts towards U.E.
 Literacy Counts towards U.E.
-Numeracy Undertake effective development to make and trial a prototype 6 91357 Internal N N Implement advanced procedures using resistant materials 6 91344 Internal N N Select, use and maintain portable handheld power tools 4 2396 Internal N N Use and care for engineering hand tools 4 2395 Internal N N
+Numeracy Undertake effective development to make and trial a prototype 6 91357 Internal N N Implement advanced procedures using resistant materials 6 91344 Internal N N Select, use and maintain portable handheld power tools 4 2396 Internal N N Use and care for engineering hand tools 4 2395 Internal N N Undertake brief development to address an issue 4 91354 Internal N N

-Course costs: A base fee of \$90 is included in the school fees to cover the cost of "standard" metal and other consumable items such as paints (excluding spray), abrasives, gases and welding supplies etc. Additional items such as hinges, handles, catches, timber, upholstery and any other special materials or components must be sourced and supplied by the student.
+Course costs: A base fee of \$60 is included in the school fees to cover the cost of consumable items such as paints (excluding spray), abrasives, gas and welding consumables.
+Metal for the construction of the student's project will be invoiced once a materials list has been developed, and the student decides what and how much they require.
+Additional items such as hinges, handles, catches, timber, upholstery and any other special materials or components must be sourced and supplied by the student.